ghadagesandip/yii2/README.md

 ##Installation
-1) To initialize your application, first move inside the "advanced" folder.
+1) Clone application then To initialize your application, first move inside the "advanced" folder.
 In your terminal execute this command:
 > composer install

 2) Run following command to initialize application